plblum/jivs/planning/Design Jivs-DOM.md

 `presentationName` follows the same rule as the installed presentation state: `undefined` means no selection has been attempted yet and a fallback policy may still apply; `null` means this install site explicitly disables a presentation and should not fall back to a default.
 When the element is already bound, any conflicting explicit `adapterKey` is rejected.

 `editorInstaller` is used only for editors.
-It uses `editorAdapterFactory` to select one `IDomEditorAdapterDefinition`, which coordinates:
+It uses `editorAdapterFactory` to select one `IEditorAdapterDefinition`, which coordinates:

 - text-value adapter creation;
 - native-value adapter creation;